Pentagon identifies US service member killed in Afghanistan - Local News 8

 Goble died “as a result of injuries sustained while his unit was engaged in combat operations” on Sunday in Kunduz Province, according to a statement released Monday.
 The incident is under investigation.

-He was assigned to 1st Battalion, 7th Special Forces Group (Airborne), Eglin Air Force Base, Florida.
+Goble was a member of the Army’s Special Forces, assigned to the 1st Battalion, 7th Special Forces Group (Airborne), based at Eglin Air Force Base, Florida.

 Earlier Monday, the Taliban claimed responsibility for Goble’s death, even as peace negotiations between the group and US continue.